 What Colors Make Skin Color?

-The primary colors, red, blue, and yellow, combined with white, make a good skin color.
+The primary colors, red, blue, yellow, and white, make a good skin color.

 You could also try mixing raw sienna, manganese violet, and white.
 Source

 When using oil colors to make skin color, you’ll need primary colors (red, blue, and yellow) and white.
 But other colors like brown, orange, and green can also help create more beautiful shades.